EnriqueFolchBlasco/GameOfCards-DragDrop/README.md

 Final project of 1ºDAM course (development of multiplataform apps) which uses drag and drop for the cards with Java.

 This app uses a database to work, it has features such as users creation, login, load of your own deck of cards, a shop to buy cards, money/coins system, and a gameplay part.
+DISCLAIMER: This project got more work on the fact of the cards deck, how they move, positions, etc.. than the gameplay.

 > [!IMPORTANT]